rizky-2008/rizky-2008/README.md

 ## Hi there 👋
-I'm Muhammad Rizky, im a passionated learned about cloud computing
+I'm Muhammad Rizky, I'm a passionated learned about cloud computing

 ✨GET TO KNOW ME